-Criterion 4: A wetland should be considered internationally important if it supports plant and/or animal species at a critical stage in their life cycles, or provides refuge during adverse conditions.
-Specific criteria based on waterbirds Criterion 5: A wetland should be considered internationally important if it regularly supports 20,000 or more waterbirds.
-Criterion 6: A wetland should be considered internationally important if it regularly supports 1% of the individuals in a population of one species or subspecies of waterbird.
-Specific criteria based on fish Criterion 7: A wetland should be considered internationally important if it supports a significant proportion of indigenous fish subspecies, species or families, life-history stages, species interactions and/or populations that are representative of wetland benefits and/or values and thereby contributes to global biological diversity.
-Criterion 8: A wetland should be considered internationally important if it is an important source of food for fishes, spawning ground, nursery and/or migration path on which fish stocks, either within the wetland or elsewhere, depend.
-Specific criteria based on other taxa Criterion 9: A wetland should be considered internationally important if it regularly supports 1% of the individuals in a population of one species or subspecies of wetland-dependent non-avian animal species.
+Criterion 5:

+A wetland should be considered

+internationally important if it regularly

+Specific criteria based supports 20,000 or more waterbirds.

+Criterion 6:

+on waterbirds A wetland should be considered

+internationally important if it regularly

+supports 1% of the individuals in a

+population of one species or subspecies of

+waterbird.

+Criterion 7:

+A wetland should be considered

+internationally important if it supports a

+significant proportion of indigenous fish

+subspecies, species or families, life-history

+stages, species interactions and/or

+populations that are representative of

+Specific criteria based wetland benefits and/or values and thereby

+on fish contributes to global biological diversity

+011 11511 Criterion 8:

+A wetland should be considered

+internationally important if it is an important

+source of food for fishes, spourping ground

+source of food for migration path on which fish

+the start and of high and a start and a st

+stocks, either within the wetland or

+elsewhere, depend.

+Criterion 9:

+A wetland should be considered

+Specific criteria based internationally important if it regularly

+supports 1% of the individuals in a

+population of one species or subspecies of

+wetland-dependent non-avian animal

+species.